 Many thanks to Krista, Stephen, Andrea, Tim and Ryan, our new farmer panelists, for sharing their start-up stories.
 Each farmer approaches their farm based on their own needs and interests and the stories we heard are a testament to the diversity of pathways someone can take to enter into farming themselves.

-Now is the time to join CRAFT for 2017!
-WNC CRAFT is a year-round farmer training collaborative that offers farmers, farm workers and aspiring farmers networking and learning opportunities.
-For more information or to join, click here.
-Or contact Cameron Farlow, Organic Growers School Farmer Programs Director at 828.338.9465 or email@example.com
+WNC CRAFT is a year-round farmer training collaborative that offers farmers, farm workers, and aspiring farmers networking and learning opportunities.
+Learn more about and join WNC CRAFT today!
+If you have questions, please contact Cameron Farlow, Organic Growers School Farmer Programs Director, at (828) 338-9465 or firstname.lastname@example.org.

 Cameron Farlow is the Farmer Programs Director.
 Hailing from Greensboro, NC with dairy farming in her blood, she has now made her home in Western NC.
 After earning her undergraduate degrees from UNC-Chapel Hill, Cameron dove headfirst into the realm of sustainable agriculture and local food systems, and later completed her Master’s Degree in Appalachian Studies and Sustainable Development from Appalachian State University.
 She also brings experience in the realms of farmland preservation, food security, farm to university, and land access for farmers.
 She came on board with OGS in April 2012.
 In addition to her work with OGS, Cameron is a beekeeper, dancer, baker and avid adventurer.